 The bill amends the Education Code to include chronically absent students as a category of students at risk of dropping out of school.
-Specifically, it adds a new definition for "chronically absent student," which refers to those who are absent for more than 10% of the school operation time allocated for instruction within a school year or a six-week reporting period.
-Additionally, the bill requires the collection and reporting of data regarding these students, including their demographics and status in relation to special education, dyslexia, and bilingual education.
+Specifically, it adds a new definition for "chronically absent student," which refers to any student who is absent for more than 10% of the school operation time allocated for instruction within a school year or a six-week grading period.
+Additionally, the bill modifies Section 29.081(d) to incorporate this new category into the existing criteria for identifying students at risk of dropping out, thereby expanding the scope of support and intervention for these students.

 House Committee Report: Education Code 29.081, Education Code 48.009 (Education Code 29, Education Code 48)